ARE YOU READY FOR A JOB IN

 Certificate of Specialization (CS)

-- For information on the job outlook in the emergency medical technology profession, visit the Bureau of Labor Statistics, and search specific job titles.
+- For information on the job outlook, visit the Bureau of Labor Statistics and search specific job titles.
 Also available: information on median pay, entry-level education, number of jobs and more.

 - To learn about the top openings in specific cities across Missouri visit the Missouri Economic Research and Information Center.